 Note that the service allows scaling pictures up to 4 times bigger.
 It is fully accessible via the tab of any browser and doesn’t even require to be installed (which is great news for mobile users).

-If you become really good graphic designer based on GIMP or other graphical tools you can find good photography jobs in our partners Jooble.
+If you become a really good graphic designer based on GIMP or other graphical tools you can find good photography jobs with our partner Jooble.